xaur/decred-news/journal-template.md

 { recap of ticket price action if it was interesting }

-{ hint: consider keeping Block size and Transactions sections every 2nd or 3rd month, unless there is something interesting to report }

-Block size: This month, the blockchain size grew by {n} MB.
-[Block size](https://explorer.dcrdata.org/charts?chart=block-size&bin=block&axis=time) {set zoom to show the month} varied between {n.d}-{n.d} with an average of {n.d} KB. {any interesting fact about this month's blocks}

-Transactions: In {month}, Decred users made {n} regular transactions and bought {n} tickets. {n} tickets were rewarded for voting and {n} were revoked.
-On average, there were {n} regular DCR transactions and {n} new tickets per day.

 { hint: for dcr.farm set the zoom to show exactly UTC month 1st 00:00:00 - next month 1st 00:00:00 }

 Nodes: Throughout [{month}](https://charts.dcr.farm/d/000000014/nodes?orgId=1&from=1583020800000&to=1585699200000) {set zoom to show the month} there was an average of {} public listening nodes and {} total nodes per dcr.farm.
 Version distribution: {vx.y.z: n% (+n%), ...}.

+{ maybe mention LN status https://ln-map.jamieholdstock.com/ }

 { any interesting analysis or events in the network }

 ## Integrations

-{ hint: new pieces of infrastructure or updates from existing: VSPs, exchanges, wallets, OTC desks, payment processors. use bullets or paragraphs, whatever looks best in a given month's compilation }
+{ hint: new pieces of infrastructure or updates from existing: VSPs, exchanges, wallets, OTC desks, payment processors. use bullets or paragraphs, whatever looks best }

 { check https://github.com/decred/dcrwebapi/commits/master for changes to the VSP list }